Phoenix STS Logo

 Evacuation Equipment

-Proficiency with ski sheets, evacuation mats, evacuation pads, and other equipment appropriate to your facility.
+How well staff use ski sheets, evacuation mats, evacuation pads, and other equipment suited to your facility.

 Fire Door Operation